2022 Florida Senate election: District 1

 The 1st district contains Escambia and Santa Rosa Counties, as well as a portion of Okaloosa County.
-Following redistricting, that portion, previously located in southern Okaloosa County, was swapped for a portion in the northern part of the county, including Laurel Hill and northern Crestview.
+Following redistricting, that portion, previously located in southern Okaloosa County, was swapped from the 2nd district for a portion in the northern part of the county, including Laurel Hill and northern Crestview.

-The incumbent was Republican Doug Broxson, who ran for re-election.
+The incumbent was Republican Doug Broxson, who was re-elected with 65.3% of the vote in 2020.
+He ran for re-election.